Symbolic dynamics for the Teichmueller flow: A symbolic system

 \section{A symbolic system}

 In this section we construct a subshift of finite type which is used in the following sections to construct a symbolic coding for the Teichm\"uller flow on a component of a stratum in the moduli space of quadratic or abelian differentials.
-We continue to use the assumptions and notations from Sections 2 and 3.
+We continue to use the assumptions and notations from Section \ref{sec:strata}.
+The section is divided into two subsections.